Adithiyaa22/TCS-Nqt-Coding-Questions-2026/README.md

 If you’re also preparing for TCS NQT:
 - Feel free to use this repo for practice
 - Try solving before checking the code
 - Suggestions are always welcome

-## 📬 Contact

-- 📧 adithiyaaaiml2005@gmail.com